Welcome Employers!

 • Speech-Language Pathology

-Spring 2026 Tabling (on-campus)
+Fall 2026 Tabling (on-campus)

-We'd love to host your organization at the Career Center in Spring of 2026.
+We'd love to host your organization at the Career Center in Fall of 2026.
 We will pop up a tent outside of the Career Center when the weather begins to warm up for you to engage with an array of students, faculty and staff, passing by the Career Center.
 You can see dates and times and sign-up at this Microsoft Forms link.
 If you're interested in a specific college or group of students to connect with, we can help arrange a classroom visit (see below), tabling in a specific college or an information session/presentation in the Career Center.
 If this is of interest, please email ISU-Career-Center@indstate.edu.

 Information Session (virtual)